daar/opsim-website/pages/01.home/05._community/text.md

 ## Driven by it's community

-OpSim is an open source project hosted on GitHub, made possible by a groeing community of dedicated developers and users.
+OpSim is an open source project hosted on GitHub, made possible by a growing community of dedicated developers and users.
 The OpSim community contributes and shares their knowledge and experiences on our GitHub repository and forums.

 | <i class="fa fa-github fa-2x"></i> | ![Forum](flarum.png) | <i class="fa fa-newspaper-o fa-2x" aria-hidden="true"></i> |  <i class="fa fa-file-text fa-2x" aria-hidden="true"></i> |
 |---|---|---|----|